sci-phi-audio/sci-phi-audio.github.io/demo/index.md

         A low-reverberant large-sized room with high SNR.
       </td>
       <td>
-        A low-reverberant unknown-sized room with high SNR.“
+        A low-reverberant unknown-sized room with high SNR.
       </td>
     </tr>
   </table>